Lyla Mae Olson

 Lyla Mae Olson (1895–1964) was an American nurse who wrote several books on practical public health and home nursing, including ways to make the equipment needed.
-She is best known in the 21st century as the inspiration for the "Olson mask," variants of which are one of the most popular for cloth masks worn during the COVID-19 novel coronavirus outbreak.
+She is best known in the 21st century as the inspiration for the "Olson mask," variants of which were one of the most popular cloth masks worn during the COVID-19 pandemic.

 Early life

 Born May 12, 1895, in Pope County, Minnesota, Lyla Mae Olson was the second of nine children.
-Her parents, Axel Hagebert Olson (March 11, 1864 – December 15, 1924) and Ragnhild "Rosie" (Hoverud) Olson (November 25, 1869 – July 1, 1923) each immigrated with their families from Norway.
+Her parents, Axel Hagebert Olson and Ragnhild "Rosie" (Hoverud) Olson each immigrated with their families from Norway.
 Axel's family was living in Rolling Forks, Minnesota at the time of the 1885 Minnesota State Census.
 Ragnhild came with her family from Valdres, Norway, and by 1885, was living in Langhei, Minnesota.

 Axel and Ragnhild Olson were living in Benson, MN in 1900 with four children: Myrtle, Leila (Lyla), Leonora, and Hazel.
 Axel's occupation is listed as "machinery salesman."
 By 1905, the Olson family had grown by three more children — Helen, Esther, and Clifford — and Axel's father, Ole S. Olson, had also moved in with them.

 By 1910, the Olsons had moved to White Bear Lake, MN and had another son, Arthur.
 By 1920 the Olsons had moved to their final home in Glenwood, MN where their ninth child, Licele, was born, and Axel was working as a policeman.
-Both of Lyla's parents are buried in Glenwood, MN at the Glenwood Lutheran Cemetery.

 Even though her family moved around quite a bit, it is clear Lyla had regular access to education considering her career in nursing and copious writing career.